-- Sunscreen: The southern latitude of the region means sunburns happen more easily, and birders should use a high-SPF product for the best protection, reapplying sunscreen every few hours in very sweaty conditions.
+- Sunscreen: The southern latitude of the region means sunburns happen more efficiently, and birders should use a high-SPF product for the best protection, reapplying sunscreen every few hours in very hot conditions.
 A broad-brimmed hat and comfortable sunglasses can also help provide sun protection.

 - Insect Repellant: Everything is bigger in Texas, including the insect populations.
 A strong insect repellant can make birders more comfortable, but be sure the chemicals do not get on delicate optics or smudge field notes.
 Long sleeves and long pants tucked into socks can also minimize insect bites.